Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Background

 \subsection{Rebeca}

-Rebeca is a modeling language with model checking support specifically designed to model and model check cyber-physical (i.e., reactive) systems~\cite{sirjaniRebecaTheoryApplications2006}.
+Rebeca is a modeling language with model checking support specifically designed to model and model check reactive (i.e., communicating) systems~\cite{sirjaniRebecaTheoryApplications2006}.
 Rebeca resembles the Java programing language to ease its usage for engineers.
 It conceptually uses \textit{rebecs} to model reactive actors.
-Rebecs are similar to Java objects, but possess interfaces (\textit{message servers}) to interact with each other and contain a message queue to process messages from other Rebecs in a FIFO manner.
+Rebecs are similar to Java objects,

+but possess interfaces (\textit{message servers}) to interact with each other and contain a message queue to process messages from other Rebecs in a FIFO manner.
 Its IDE, Afra~\cite{khamespanahAfraEclipseBasedTool2023}, contains a model checker, Modere~\cite{jaghooriModereModelcheckingEngine2006}.
 Each Rebec can have state variables that can constitute checkable properties.
 The properties are defined as LTL formula in a separate property file.
-Apart from the usability for software engineering and modeling and model checking cyber-physical systems, it is possible to convert code into Lingua Franca~\cite{sirjaniModelCheckingSoftware2020}.
+Apart from the usability for software engineering and modeling and model checking reactive systems, it is possible to convert code into Lingua Franca~\cite{sirjaniModelCheckingSoftware2020}.
 Lingua Franca is a coordination language, providing a deterministic concurrency model, that supports C, C++, Python, TypeScript, and Rust as targets~\cite{menardHighperformanceDeterministicConcurrency2023}.
 Eventually, a Rebeca code can produce a verified program in one of these languages via Lingua Franca.
-Formally, a Rebeca model $\mathcal{M}$ is defined as $\mathcal{M}=||_{i\in\mathcal{I}}\text{ }r_i$, which is the set of concurrent actors (also called \textit{rebec} for \textit{re}active o\textit{b}j\textit{ec}t) $r_i$, with $i \in \mathcal{I}$ being an identifier from the set of all identifiers in the model~\cite{sirjani_modeling_2004}.
+Formally, a Rebeca model $\mathcal{R}$ is defined as $\mathcal{R}=||_{i\in\mathcal{I}}\text{ }r_i$, which is the set of concurrent actors (also called \textit{rebec} for \textit{re}active o\textit{b}j\textit{ec}t) $r_i$, with $i \in \mathcal{I}$ being an identifier from the set of all identifiers in the model~\cite{sirjani_modeling_2004}.
 An actor is defined as $r_i:=\langle V_i,M_i,K_i\rangle$, where $i$ is a unique identifier, $Vi$ the set of state variables, $M_i$ the set of method identifiers (local methods and remotely callable methods called \textit{message servers}), and $K_i$ the list of other actors known to actor $i$.
 Remote method (i.e., message server) calls between actors occur by sending messages ${msg}=\langle{sendid},i,{mtdid}\rangle$, with ${sendid} \in \mathcal{I}$ being the sender actor's identifier, $i \in \mathcal{I}$ the receiver actor's identifier, and $mtdid \in M_i$ the identifier of the method called on the sender side.